The Death of Diagnosis: Can Research Find a Better Way To Understand Mental Health?

 The RDoC was officially unveiled by the NIMH in 2013.
 After nearly 10 years, says Paul Holtzheimer, a psychiatrist and professor of psychiatry and surgery at the Geisel School of Medicine at Dartmouth College, there remains a “fundamental tension” in the field.

 Holtzheimer’s research sits at a cutting-edge intersection of neuroscience and psychopathology.
 One focus is on electrical neuromodulation, where low-level currents and magnetic fields are used to change how neurons fire.
 It’s a fascination that Holtzheimer has held since the late 1990s, when he worked alongside Helen Mayberg, now a professor of neurology at the Icahn School of Medicine.
 Mayberg had earlier identified, using developing neuroimaging technologies, how previously hidden areas of the brain acted in people with treatment-resistant depression.
 “She had started work showing that this specific brain region, the subgenual cingulate, seemed to be involved in treatment-resistant depression specifically,” Holtzheimer explains.
-Mayberg showed that the implantation of electrodes deep into the brain could produce clinical benefit in some patients with treatment-resistant depression.
+Mayberg showed that the implantation of electrodes deep into the brain could produce clinical benefits in some patients with treatment-resistant depression.

 Twenty years later, Holtzheimer continues to use an ever-growing array of neurostimulation techniques, such as transcranial magnetic stimulation (TMS), where a wand bristling with magnetic fields is held over brain regions and the neural response monitored, to explore psychiatric illness.
 As the deputy director for research at the National Center for PTSD, Holtzheimer has focused on how war changes the brains of veterans, the same niche that motivated the formation of Medical 203 decades prior.